Fabio-html/Website_Fabio_Gampl/src/blog/2025-06-08-the-secret-system-which-turns-fashion-brands-into-cults.md

 Pop-ups and retail shows give you unfiltered reactions.

-This is your chance to talk directly to people and feel when they step into your world.
+This is your chance to talk directly to people and notice their feelings when they step into your world.

 That feeling shapes your brand culture.